lujiefsi/CrashTuner/analysis.md

 `sudo ./Analysisone.sh zk true v0.8.23`

-"false" means that we only enable analysis and disable the trigger phase.
+"false" means that we only enable analysis and disable the trigger phase, "true" enable the trigger phase.

 But it can be very  time-consuming to perform a trigger, once you enable it, just wait for test completes. **We strongly recommend you reproduce each bug with this
 [document](https://github.com/lujiefsi/CrashTuner/tree/master/HowToReproduce.md)(including the same trigger as CrashTuner) along the analysis for each bug in